Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/creating-astro-redirects-powershell.md

 ## Redirect markdown pages

 Any markdown page can now signal a redirection using the `Redirect.astro` layout with a `redirect` address.
-The address can be relative, or fully qualified, so you redirect off-site if you need to.
+The address can be relative or fully qualified, so you redirect off-site if necessary.

 ```markdown
 ---